-Dr. Alyssa Gray is the Emily S. and Rabbi Bernard H. Mehlman Chair in Rabbinics and Associate Professor of Codes and Responsa Literature at HUC-JIR in New York.
+Dr. Alyssa Gray is the Emily S. and Rabbi Bernard H. Mehlman Chair in Rabbinics and Professor of Codes and Responsa Literature at HUC-JIR in New York.
 She received her PhD with distinction in Talmud and Rabbinics from the Jewish Theological Seminary, and also earned an LLM in Mishpat Ivri (Jewish law) from the Hebrew University Faculty of Law.
 She is a graduate of Barnard College (magna cum laude, Phi Beta Kappa), and the Jewish Theological Seminary, and earned a JD from the Columbia University School of Law, where she was a Harlan Fiske Stone Scholar.

 Dr. Gray’s current research interests are Talmud criticism (with a special focus on comparative study of the Babylonian and Jerusalem Talmuds), wealth, poverty, and charity in classical and medieval rabbinic literature, and the application of new theoretical perspectives on law, literature, and history to the reading of medieval Jewish legal literature.

 Dr. Gray is a founding member of the HUC-JIR Faculty Council and served on the HUC-JIR Board of Governors from 2009-2012 as the elected Faculty Governor.
-She will begin serving as NY Faculty Chair on 7/1/2014.
-Dr. Gray is also active in the profession, currently serving as co-chair of the History and Literature of Early Rabbinic Judaism Section of the Society for Biblical Literature and as a member of the Program Committee of the Association for Jewish Studies.
+She currently serves as Chair of the NY Faculty.
+Dr. Gray is also active in the profession, having just completed (2015) two terms as co-chair of the History and Literature of Early Rabbinic Judaism section of the Society for Biblical Literature and currently serving as a member of the Program Committee of the Association for Jewish Studies.
 She also sits on the editorial boards of the Journal of Jewish Ethics and of HUC Press.

 A Talmud in Exile: The Influence of Yerushalmi Avodah Zarah on the Formation of Bavli Avodah Zarah (Providence, RI: Brown Judaic Studies, 2005) (available from amazon.com).

 “Poverty and Community in R. Joseph Karo’s Shulhan Arukh: ‘Law and Literature’ and Halakhic History,” Diné Israel 29 (2013)